obycode/nftrentals.btc/README.md

 to return the item so that it may be rented again), or by another user (incentivized to return the item so that they may rent it themselves).

+The URL for this NFT is currently just copied from the NFT which is rented for simplicity.
+A true implementation would likely generate a new URL which includes the URL to the original NFT, but also includes the principal and ID of the NFT which is being rented.
+That makes the work a bit easier for consumers of this NFT.

 Nothing prevents a renter from "sub-leasing" a rented NFT if they think that the rental price is lower than the current market price for the item, and this could be a common occurence which would help to stabilize the price of rentals.